willosagiede-dev/peakstone-infra/README.md

 ## Local Usage

-This repo targets Traefik/Dokploy deployments.
+This repo targets Dokploy deployments with native Domains.
 For local testing, you can still run the stack directly:

 1) Prepare `.env`
 - Copy example and fill values: `cp .env.example .env`